COVID-19 (2019 Novel Coronavirus)

 - Offers of funds – Please contact the NHH Foundation care of Rhonda Cunningham email@example.com

-- Other offers – Please contact Public Affairs at firstname.lastname@example.org
+- Questions or other offers of support – Please contact Public Affairs at email@example.com

 Q.3 What should people in Northumberland County do if they think they have COVID-19 symptoms or may have come into contact with someone with COVID-19?

-The Ministry of Health COVID-19 Reference Document for Symptoms has been updated regularly since the pandemic was first announced.
-It includes typical and atypical symptoms, including:
+The Ministry of Health COVID-19 Reference Document for Symptoms is updated regularly.
+It includes the latest listing of typical and atypical symptoms, including: